CrackVoice/WoL/README.md

 ## Credits
 Original project by [Luckeris](https://github.com/Luckeris).
-Python and additional improvements by [Your GitHub Username].
+Python and additional improvements by [CrackVoice](https://github.com/CrackVoice).

 ## License
 This project is open-source and available under the MIT License.